 The HyperX Cloud Stinger S are wired-only headphones, so they can't be used for wireless gaming.

 The HyperX Cloud Stinger S are good for wired gaming.
 These comfortable over-ears are compatible with your PC, PS4, or Xbox One, and there isn't a lot of latency over their wired connection.
 Their neutral sound profile packs an extra boom in the bass range, so you really feel explosions and other action-packed scenes.
-Also, their boom microphone can help you communicate clearly with your teammates, even if you're gaming in a noisy setting.
-That said, their companion software doesn't offer a lot of customization features, which may be disappointing for some people.
+Also, their boom microphone can help you communicate clearly with your teammates.
+However, if you're talking in a noisy environment, they capture a lot of background noise alongside your voice.
+Their companion software also doesn't offer a lot of customization features, which may be disappointing for some people.

-The HyperX Cloud Stinger S are decent for phone calls.
-Their boom microphone has an impressive recording quality and noise handling performance, so your voice sounds full-bodied and clear, even when you're calling from a noisy environment.
-Unfortunately, they don't isolate a lot of noise, so you may hear background noise during your calls.
+The HyperX Cloud Stinger S are mediocre for phone calls.
+Their boom microphone has an impressive recording quality, so your voice sounds full-bodied and clear.
+Unfortunately, the mic has a bit of trouble separating your voice from moderate ambient noise around you and while you should be still heard, background noise can be annoying for whoever you're calling.
+The headphones also don't isolate a lot of noise, so you may hear background noise during your calls.

 The HyperX Cloud Stinger S have a very similar style to the HyperX Cloud Stinger.
 They have an all-black plastic design, with gray accents instead of red accents like their predecessor.
 The boom microphone isn't removable, but it can be flipped up.